tic-tac-token/ttt-book/src/chapters/2/validating-markers.md

 }
 ```

 Note that this function is `internal` since it's an internal helper.
 It's `pure` since it doesn't read or write any state.
-And we've prefixed it with an underscore, whcih is the preferred style for internal and private functions.
+And we've prefixed it with an underscore, which is the preferred style for internal and private functions.

 Let's see if our `vm.expectRevert` assertion passes now: